deveshks/pip/docs/html/reference/pip_show.rst

 *metadata*
    A dictionary with the core metadata fields present in the ``METADATA`` file, as defined in the `Core metadata specifications`_.
+We use the method detailed in `JSON-compatible Metadata`_ to convert core metadata to json.
 The fields are lower cased, with dashes replaced by underscores.

 *direct_url*